John Bentley (actor): Film career

 After the war he started his film career playing Terry O'Keefe in the low-budget musical romance The Hills of Donegal in 1947.
 The film was produced at Nettlefold Studios in Walton-on-Thames and financed by Butcher's Film Service.
 Bentley went on to do several other films in the same vein with Butcher's at Nettlefold, most of them being completed in less than a week.
 Three based on Francis Durbridge's "Paul Temple" the amateur detective (Calling Paul Temple in 1948, Paul Temple's Triumph in 1950 and Paul Temple Returns in 1952) were released at the same time as a popular radio series.
 Similarly, Salute the Toff and Hammer the Toff were produced in 1952 in which Bentley played amateur sleuth Richard Rollison.

 In 1950 he had a supporting role in the main feature comedy The Happiest Days of Your Life playing schoolteacher Richard Tassell alongside Alistair Sim, Margaret Rutherford and Joyce Grenfell.
-Following many other "B" films in the 1950s there were appearances in Hollywood films – as a police detective in Istanbul (1957), Errol Flynn's last film, and Submarine Seahawk (1958) as a naval officer.
-However he hated Hollywood, saying people were judged on how much they earned rather than their ability and subsequently returned to Britain, where he was offered the lead role of "Inspector Paul Derek" in the TV series African Patrol filmed entirely on location in Kenya.
+Following many other "B" films in the 1950s there were appearances in Hollywood films – as a police detective in Istanbul (1957), one of Errol Flynn's last films, and Submarine Seahawk (1958) as a naval officer.
+However he hated Hollywood, saying people were judged on how much they earned rather than their ability and subsequently returned to the UK, where he was offered the lead role of "Inspector Paul Derek" in the TV series African Patrol filmed entirely on location in Kenya.
 This ran for 39 episodes that were shown on ITV in 1958–59.

-In 1961 he acted alongside Dirk Bogarde and John Mills in The Singer Not the Song, and in one of his last films in 1962 he starred as Mike Andrews in the thriller The Fur Collar.
+In 1961 he acted alongside Dirk Bogarde and John Mills in The Singer Not the Song, and in 1962 in one of his last films he starred as Mike Andrews in the thriller The Fur Collar.